TheThingSystem/steward/nodewiki/steward/Philosophy.md

 For the presence indicators that are visible to the home, they would probably get an alert signal as well.

-Another example of automation would be that when the leak detector triggers an over-threshold event, that the home goes into 'attention mode'.
+Another example of _automation_ would be that when the leak detector triggers an over-threshold event, that the home goes into 'attention mode'.
 However,
-if it's solar night, the nursery is exempt from the alert light and sound, because it's better to wake the baby at two in the morning, particularly if there's a leak that you need to deal with.
+if it's solar night, the nursery is exempt from the alert light and sound, because it's better not to wake the baby at two in the morning, particularly if there's a leak that you need to deal with.

 Why not just use the 'traditional' Internet?
 The first reason is basic common sense: